-One of the most popular 2018/2019 topics in the world of mobile app development services is cross-platform: React Native, Flutter and other, both established and emerging technologies are catching increasing attention from all sides… As we have had React Native among our services for a while now, and working hard on adding Flutter, we keep researching the applicability of these technologies across various industries.
+In recent years, one of the most popular topics in the world of mobile app development services is cross-platform: React Native, Flutter and other established and emerging technologies are catching increasing attention from all sides… As we have had React Native among our services for a while now and introduced Flutter some time ago as well, we keep researching the applicability of these technologies across various industries.

 Table of contents